Population in Urban Area, now

 Cairo Population Review

 The renowned and ancient city of Cairo sits along the banks of the Nile River in Egypt.
 The city was founded in 2,000 B.C. when King Menes ruled it.
 One of the oldest structures in Cairo is the Babylon fortress, built by the Romans in the 1st century.
 Cairo has always been a powerful and populous city, and that has continued into the 21st century.
-The city is now home to 7.7 million people and over 20 million people live in the Greater Cairo area.
+The city is now home to 7.7 million people and almost 21 million people live in the Greater Cairo area.

 Spread out over 3,085 kilometres, Egypt’s capital city is by far the largest and most populated city in the country.
 The megacity has 19,376 people per square kilometer, which makes it the 37th most densely populated city in the world.
 If that seems like tight quarters, it will be nothing compared to when the Greater Cairo area’s population is predicted to reach over 28 million people by 2035.